absoludity/blog/content/post/flipping-coin-analogy-quantum-computing-limitation.md

 The quick answer is that the **amount of data (numbers) required to do those quantum calculations grows way too large very quickly** as the size of the calculation grows.
 So yes, we can simulate very simple quantum calculations that require only a few quantum bits, or qubits, but as the number of qubits grows, that data required for the calculation grows too large for our computers to handle - at least with the current math that we use for quantum calculations.

-But that's not a satisfactory explanation: **it's a question stopper rather than a way to understand why**.
+But that's not a satisfactory explanation: **it's a question stopper rather than a way to help understand why**.
 So here's my attempt to unpack a little more deeply why the data required for a quantum calculation grows so quickly, using an analogy of flipping coins.
 I've tried to keep the maths to a minimum required, but have introduced one of the simpler notation ideas of quantum mechanics - the state vector.

 ## A single coin flip